Full AI Marketing Capabilities:

 Landing Page Optimization for PPC

-A landing page, or in a much broader sense, a sales funnel cannot be complete without a page that has been optimized to gain from the click thru of the ad.
-A well-optimized landing page ensures users take action after clicking your ad and the better you do this the better your Click Thru Ratios and Click to Acquisition Rates are going to be.
+A landing page, or in a much broader sense, a sales funnel, cannot be complete without a page that has been optimized to gain from the click-through of the ad.
+A well-optimized landing page ensures users take action after clicking your ad, and the better you do this, the better your Click ratios and Click to click-to-acquisition rates are going to be.

 Best Practices: